When the same failure keeps returning, the problem is no longer execution. It is structure.

 03

-Humans stop carrying work the system should carry.
 The artifact defines what the system must enforce, what it must not absorb, and where the boundary sits.
+It identifies the Ghost Structure: manual workarounds, off-platform instructions, informal memory, and compensating human labour that exist because the structure does not carry the function itself.

-Start with the artifact that matches the state of the problem.
+Choose the engagement path that matches the state of the problem.

 01 // Diagnostic Artifact